steineggerlab/foldseek-multimer-analysis/README.md

 # foldseek-multimer-analysis
 This repository contains the scripts needed for reproducing the results of [Rapid and Sensitive Protein Complex Alignment with Foldseek-Multimer](https://www.biorxiv.org/content/10.1101/2024.04.14.589414v1) by Kim et al. 2024.
-The datasets needed for this are available from Zenodo and are linked to under "Getting Resources" section.
-### Download Datasets
+### Obtaining Datasets
 ###### Download
+The following script downloads files from [Zenodo](https://zenodo.org/records/11208705), organizes them and unites those of them that had to be split due to file size limitations:

     foldseek-multimer-analysis/datasets/download.sh
 ###### Remove
     foldseek-multimer-analysis/datasets/remove.sh